What are the Top Tourist Attractions to Visit in Gwangju, South Korea?

 Located within the Gwangju High-tech Science Industrial Complex is the striking Gwangju National Science Museum.

 Everything here is hi-tech, and you will feel like you have just stepped into the future.
 “Light” is the major motif of this museum.

-There is a section called the World of Light, which is dedicated to everything light, including its properties.
+A section called the World of Light is dedicated to everything light, including its properties.

-Inside, you will also find a playground, which is a great place for kids, and an auditorium as well as a 3D Theater for experiments and robot dance shows.
+Inside, you will also find a playground, which is a great place for kids, an auditorium, and a 3D Theater for experiments and robot dance shows.

 Though many thought it would be affected when large shopping stores arrived in the city, Daein Market is still going strong.
 While admittedly it was slightly affected, the empty stalls were transformed into art galleries.